 Fujita scale F6 tornadoes are often debated in the meteorological community.
 They still haven’t happened, but if they did, F6 tornadoes would cause inconceivable damage.
 They would turn cars and other objects into missiles by lifting them high up and moving them miles away at super-high speeds.

-Enhanced Fujita Scale (EF-Scale)
+What is the Enhanced Fujita Scale (EF-Scale)?

 The EF-scale is based on the original Fujita scale from the early seventies, but there are some major differences.
 The biggest difference between the two is that the new scale takes into account the quality of construction of man-made buildings.
 It’s because some structures are simply more resistant to strong tornado winds than others.